-Samsung hasn’t confirmed any Android Oreo upgrades beyond updates for the Galaxy S8 and Galaxy Note 8 so we can’t tell you anything with one hundred percent certainty.
+Samsung still isn’t saying much about its plans for Android Oreo (beyond updates for the (Galaxy S8 and Galaxy Note 8)so we can’t tell you anything with one hundred percent certainty.
 That said, we can tell you a little bit about Samsung’s history.

-Samsung typically keeps its Galaxy devices upgraded with major Android software updates for two years before killing off support.
-The Galaxy S6 and Galaxy S6 Edge started on Android Lollipop and its been upgraded to Android Marshmallow and Android Nougat.
+The company typically keeps its Galaxy devices upgraded with major Android software updates for two years before killing off support.
+The Galaxy S6 and Galaxy S6 Edge started on Android Lollipop and they’ve been upgraded to Android Marshmallow and Android Nougat.

 According to multiple Samsung customer service reps, the Galaxy S6 will be getting Android Oreo.
-The information comes from threads on Reddit and XDA-Forums where posters were told the company is currently working on a Galaxy S6 Android Oreo update behind the scenes.
+The information comes from threads on Reddit and XDA-Forums where posters state they were told that the company is currently working on a Galaxy S6 Android Oreo update behind the scenes.

 One customer rep went as far as to say the Galaxy S6 Android 8.0 Oreo update is set to arrive sometime in January or February.

 The news is exciting, but customer service representatives have been known to push bogus information to those asking questions over the phone and online.
-So, take this information with an immense grain of salt.
+Take this information with an immense grain of salt.

 If Samsung does update the Galaxy S6, Galaxy S6 Edge, and Galaxy S6 Active with Android Oreo it will inch the company’s software support closer to Apple’s support for the iPhone.